shczhen/docs/sql-statements/sql-statement-create-table.md

 ---
-title: テーブルの作成| TiDBSQLステートメントリファレンス
+title: CREATE TABLE | TiDB SQL Statement Reference
-summary: TiDBデータベースでのCREATETABLEの使用法の概要。
+summary: An overview of the usage of CREATE TABLE for the TiDB database.
 ---

 # CREATE TABLE {#create-table}